-Stimulus check payments are expected to begin the week of April 12 for those that have enrolled in direct deposit options when filing taxes or those that receive social security.
-If you do not have direct deposit information currently on file with the IRS, you will receive a paper check via mail over the coming weeks.
-The IRS is also setting up a secure portal for you to enter direct deposit information if you prefer to not receive a paper check.
+Stimulus payments may be deposited as early as the first week of January for those that have enrolled in direct deposit options when filing taxes or those that receive social security.
+If you do not have direct deposit information currently on file with the IRS, you will receive a paper check via mail over the coming months.

 Any time fraudsters are aware you will be receiving money from the government, there is a heightened risk for attempted theft.
 Here are a few things you should be aware of:

-- Check advance scams - People or businesses offering a stimulus check advance for a fee.
-Fraudsters may collect the fee first and then not provide money; or deposit fraudulent checks into customer accounts and asking for funds back before the check charges back.
-The IRS is doing everything they can to get checks out as quickly as possible.
+Check advance scams - People or businesses offering a stimulus check advance for a fee.
+Fraudsters may collect the fee first and then not provide money, or deposit fraudulent checks into customer accounts and asking for funds back before the check charges back.
+The IRS is doing everything it can to get checks out as quickly as possible.